theRealBitcoinClub/flutter_coinector/README.md

 It provides a search action (top right action bar), which lets the user search for various tags, locations, brands or common phrases.

-On the card of each merchant the user can tap 3 different action buttons to VISIT, REVIEW or PAY.
+On the card of each merchant the user can tap 2 different action buttons to VISIT or REVIEW the shop.

 ## VISIT